 This puts advertisers in an awkward situation because they’re reaching out to contacts with no interest in the product or service, resulting in angry interactions, not to mention wasted time.

-3. Install fraud
+3. Install Fraud

 Install fraud involves the cost-per-install (CPI) marketing model.
 Here, advertisers pay the affiliate for every install of their app the affiliate generates.
 This model is often used by brands, gaming companies, and developers looking to target mobile users.

-One successful company that uses affiliate marketing, Uber, says that it lost more than $70 million through attribution fraud.
+One successful company using affiliate marketing, Uber, says it lost more than $70 million through attribution fraud.
 Following an investigation, former Uber head of performance marketing, Kevin Frisch, says, “We saw no change in our number of rider app installs.
 We found that many installs we thought had come in through paid channels suddenly came in through organic.
 I started gaining reports and seeing things that did not make any sense.
 There is an app that has 1000 monthly active users, and in theory, we got 350,000 installs from them.”
 Such fraud may involve malware, in which a program “listens” to the user’s activity and is notified once a new app installs starts.

 4. Sales Fraud

 Sales fraud is based on the cost-per-sale model when an advertiser pays a commission for every sale generated by the affiliate.
-The fraud occurs when an affiliate fakes a sale – often with stolen credit card information – and collects the commission.
+Fraud occurs when an affiliate fakes a sale – often with stolen credit card information – and collects the commission.
 Usually, commissions are paid out to the affiliate before the fraud scheme is discovered.